What Is Full Spectrum LED Lighting?

 UV Light

 When you get sunburn, it is because of ultraviolet radiation.
-UV light is located next to visible light, and has a higher frequency, meaning it has higher radiation.
+UV plant light is located next to visible light, and has a higher frequency, meaning it has higher radiation.
 Even with the drawbacks of UV light as electromagnetic radiation, it is still relevant in many ways.
 Some of these include remote controls, night vision, and thermal imaging.
 However, they are harmful to DNA and are seldom used as LED plant grow lights.

 Sources of Visible Light